-As originally equipped, this ATV is not designed to carry cargo or tow a trailer.
-If you choose to add accessories so that you can carry cargo or tow a trailer, you must use common sense and good judgment as the stability and handling of an ATV can be changed.
+As originally equipped, this ATV is not designed to tow a trailer.
+If you choose to add accessories so that you can tow a trailer, you must use common sense and good judgment as the stability and handling of an ATV can be changed.
 When adding accessories, keep the following points in mind:

 Never exceed the weight limits shown.
+An over-

-An overloaded ATV can be unstable.
+loaded ATV can be unstable.